Skip to main content

 This is useful for checking which you find easiest to use and whose collections are most relevant to your research.

 The world’s largest subscription family history website is Ancestry.
-This site hosts many digitised collections from the London Metropolitan Archives and is therefore particularly useful for tracing London ancestors.
+This site hosts many digitised collections from The London Archives and is therefore particularly useful for tracing London ancestors.

 You can also access Ancestry Library Edition for free in any Tower Hamlets library or idea store.